 Generally decisions will be made by programs starting in January and will be ongoing until programs are filled.
 Each applicant should receive an automatic e-mail acknowledging their on-line application and giving them instructions on how to create a RAMSS account to check the status of the submission of their application materials.

-Acknowledgement emails are sent within 2-3 business days from the time you submit your application payment so if you don’t receive this information check your junk mail or Spam so if it’s been diverted.
+Acknowledgement emails are sent within 2-3 business days from the time you submit your application payment so if you don’t receive this information check your Junk mail or Spam.

 Admission decisions are final.